jerrybowman/flux-docker/README.md

 Change to the `local` folder.
 Run the `./compose_run.sh` script.
 This will do the following:

-1. Start a postgresql database server,
+1. Start a postgresql database server
 2. Initialize the Flux tables
 3. Start a Flux engine
 4. Start a Flux console